21 Awesome Ways to Lose Weight With Yogurt

 Make Protein-Packed Pancakes

 Protein-packet, yet still light and fluffy, Greek yogurt pancakes, are the best thing to happen to breakfast in a long time!
 To make a batch you'll only need four ingredients—and we'd bet that you probably have all of them in your kitchen right now! (#Winning!)
-Combine a cup of whole wheat flour with a tablespoon of baking powder, 2 eggs, and 1 ⅔ cups of the yogurt to form a thick batter.
+Combine a cup of whole wheat flour with a tablespoon of baking powder, 2 eggs, and 1 2/3 cups of yogurt to form a thick batter.
 Then, cook as you would "regular" pancakes.
 Super simple!
 For even more healthy and creative breakfast ideas, don't miss these 17 Breakfast Ideas Diet Experts Love.

 Make it into a Marinade